GMOD/jbrowse-components/packages/website/docs/bcc2020_embedding_jbrowse_01_getting_started.md

 "JBrowse 2 BOSC").
 Then just click `Start` and it will start an Ubuntu Linux machine with everything you need pre-installed.

+A second option is to use an AWS AMI Ubuntu 2020 server set up to work with this course.
+The AMI ID for the course machine is ami-06d3d077f91ea603e and is located in us-east-1 (Northern Virginia).
+If you choose to run this machine, be sure to open incoming access on port 80 and 3000 in the security groups.

 If you're not using the provided virtual Machine, you can do most of the tutorial with a simple text editor and some way to serve files (just opening the HTML files we create in a browser won't work, you'll need a server).
 If you